AldenP/Pulsar-Instrument-Package/README.md

 ## List of Functionality
 The following lists the basic functionality that the package provides:
-- Takes extracted data and calculates the Pulse Timing of a Pulsar
-- Takes extracted data and calculates the Polarization of a Pulsar
+- Extracts data from the MCU, saves it, and plots it (On the embedded side:)

-On the embedded side:
 - Handle user input via physical buttons
 - Adjust the sampling rate, and sample duration based on user input
 - Count the number of pulses per sample period, for the duration and frequency set by user